tristanduncombe/COSC3500/Milestone 1/presentation/main.typ

     #image("remove_loop_chart.png", width: 40%)
   ]
   Impressive, right?
-  Well, the difference was only $8 times 10^(-6)$, which is an improvement, but not substancial ]
+  Well, the difference was only $8 mu"s"$ across all loops, which is an improvement, but not substantial ]

 #slide[